Pingpongo: History

 The origin of Pingpongo is dated December the 2nd 2010, when members of Bola Sin Manija, an Argentinian independent group of critic and promotion of alternative sports established the Asociación Argentina de Pingpong con Obstáculos (Argentine Association of Ping Pong with obstacles), defining in addition the first rule guidelines and first official tournament of this sport.

 Norway was added as official venue in August 2013 and Uruguay the same year in September.

 In Norway tournaments are played basically in Oslo both in public and private indoors and outdoor spaces, but one official tournament was developed in Longyearbyen, Svalbard in 2014.

 Besides the official venues where tournaments are placed periodically, there have been special official tournaments placed in Guatemala (2012), Brazil (2014), Wales (2014), Basque Country (2014), Community of Madrid (2014) and France (2015).

 As of today, more than 500 people from over 30 nationalities have played this sport officially.

-In 2013 after Norway and Uruguay became official venues, AAPPO created a global on-line administrative board called AAPPO-Board, which in 2014, in agreement with the rest of the official venues changed its name to PINGPONGO BOARD or PPOB.
+In 2013 after Norway and Uruguay became official venues, AAPPO created a global online administrative board called AAPPO-Board, which in 2014, in agreement with the rest of the official venues changed its name to PINGPONGO BOARD or PPOB.

-Several artistic variations of Table tennis, like those created by George Maciunas or later by Gabriel Orozco, as well as popular alterations like Beer pong or Slam pong can be found but none of them constitutes a sport with an international e independent organisation defining rules, rankings and official regular activities.
+Several artistic variations of table tennis, like those created by George Maciunas or later by Gabriel Orozco, as well as popular alterations like beer pong or slam pong can be found but none of them constitutes a sport with an international e independent organisation defining rules, rankings and official regular activities.
 But all members of the international board (PPOB) agreed that the sport exist from the beginning of existence.